maguon/log_dev/README.md

-# the logistics dev website
+# the logistics erp website

 ## intall